 What Is Vibrato?

 Vibrato is a musical effect, often produced by vocalists and players of tuned instruments.
-The effects is that of regular pulsating variations in pitch, raising and lowering the pitch around a desired note.
+The effect is that of regular pulsating variations in pitch, raising and lowering the pitch around the desired note.

 Vibrato is used to give expression and character to melody lines and is largely determined by two factors: